UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_04.md

 🙌 **Practice**

 **Step 3.
-Add a commit message into the Jupyter Git extension commit text box before pressing the blue "Commit" button to commit the staged changes.**
+Add a commit message into the Jupyter Git extension commit text box.**

 To commit the staged changes together with an associated commit message, you must write a message in the text box at the bottom of the Git pane